-Three Key Personnel are envisioned under the RFA.
+Seven Key Personnel for Malawi and six Key Personnel for Madagascar are envisioned under the RFA and CSIs, which represents less than five percent of the anticipated number of employees in each award, based on an analysis of comparable current awards.
 Please also refer to the CSIs, where additional Key Personnel may also be named.
-Within this RFA the Key Personnel include: Chief of Party (COP), Gender Lead, and Monitoring and Evaluation (M&E) Lead.
+Within this RFA the Key Personnel include: Chief of Party (COP); Gender, Youth, and Social Dynamics (GYSD) Lead; M&E Lead; Food Security Technical Coordinator; Strategic Learning Lead; and SBC Lead.
+The Malawi CSI includes one additional Key Personnel, a Government Resilience Coordinator.
 Each key personnel position requires USAID approval as noted in the substantial involvement provision in Section II - Federal Award Information, 5.
 Substantial Involvement.
 All key personnel should be full-time positions (40-hour workweek) throughout the life of the award.

 Required attributes for all key personnel include strong management and interpersonal skills, excellent oral and written communication skills in English and other language(s), as required, mentoring and facilitation skills, the ability to network and communicate with a wide range of stakeholders, and experience working overseas in low-resource environments.

 Chief of Party: The COP is responsible for the overall management and representation of the activity.
 For management, the COP must have proven leadership skills managing projects of a similar size and scope in developing countries.
-The COP must have prior experience effectively managing USAID development activities.
+The COP must have prior experience effectively managing development activities.
 The COP should have demonstrated experience recruiting, developing, and managing staff, as well as experience managing programmatic and financial reporting.
 As the person responsible for the representation of the activity, the COP must have demonstrated ability to build and maintain relationships with host governments, donors, other donor-funded projects and stakeholders, local organizations, and partners.
 S/he must understand and demonstrate commitment to the importance of gender and youth issues in food security programming and within staff and management of the activity.
 Demonstrated experience in adaptive management and learning techniques is highly encouraged.
 A master's degree in development studies, international relations, agriculture, nutrition, public health, business administration, or related field combined with a minimum of 10 years of progressively increasing management responsibility in international development projects is required.
 Two years of applicable experience can substitute for a master's degree.

-Gender Lead: The Gender Lead will lead gender integration throughout the entire award period as FFP considers attention to gender integration key to realizing intended outcomes.
-The Gender Lead should have an in-depth understanding of gender, age, and other sociocultural factors in the context of food security programming; a demonstrated capacity to lead the collection, analysis, and utilization of information from a broad range of sources.
-The Gender Lead should also have skills in participatory data collection and facilitating collaborative problem solving; and the ability to foster commitment and build capacity among activity staff and in-country actors to gender integration and empowerment.
-A bachelor's degree in a relevant academic area plus five years of field experience at the community level is required.
+Gender, Youth, and Social Dynamics Lead: GYSD Lead will ensure that the social dimensions of food security and community resilience are effectively addressed across all activity components, at all levels, throughout the entire award period.
+Attention to social dynamics-in particular, gender and youth integration-is critical to realizing FFP intended outcomes.
+The GYSD Lead should have an in-depth understanding of gender, age, and other locally significant socio-cultural factors in the context of food security programming; and a demonstrated capacity to lead the collection, analysis, and utilization of information from a broad range of sources.
+The GYSD Lead should also have skills in participatory learning & action and facilitating collaborative problem solving; the ability to foster commitment and build capacity among activity staff and in-country actors to ensure gender and youth integration and empowerment; and an in-depth understanding of food security programming.
+A bachelor's degree in a relevant academic area-e.g. a social science discipline--plus 7 years of field experience at the community level is required.